Comic Relief (Charity Projects)

 CEO: Samir Patel oversees overall strategy and direction across fundraising, impact and operations.

-Chair of Board: Philip Thomas, former CEO of Cannes Lions Festival, appointed February 2025.
-Tom Shropshire stated: “I believe that the future of Comic Relief looks simply amazing.”
+Chair of Board: Philip Thomas, who led Cannes Lions Festival as CEO between 2006 and 2016.
+Tom Shropshire stated: “I am very pleased and excited to welcome Phil to Chair the Board of Trustees, and I believe that the future of Comic Relief looks simply amazing.”

 Geographic Focus: UK, Bangladesh, Ghana, India, Kenya, Malawi, Nepal, Nigeria, Sierra Leone, South Africa, Rwanda, Tanzania, Uganda, Zambia, and Zimbabwe.

-CEO Samir Patel emphasized: “We are delighted to be welcoming Phil to the Board.
+CEO Samir Patel emphasised: “We are delighted to be welcoming Phil to the Board.
 Bringing a wealth of strategic experience, coupled with his determination to create positive change.”

 How to Apply

-- Applications submitted through partner organizations (Groundwork UK for England, WCVA for Wales)
+• Applications submitted through partner organisations (Groundwork UK for England, WCVA for Wales)

 Decision Timeline

-- Junior teams shortlist against strict criteria, summarize for senior staff
+• Junior teams shortlist against strict criteria, summarise for senior staff

 Success Rates

-- 2024/25 Community Fund received more than three times applications than available grants
+• Community Fund receives more than three times as many applications as available grants

 Reapplication Policy